sgaabdu4/vault_storage/README.md

 A secure, fast, and simple local storage solution for Flutter.
 Built on Hive and Flutter Secure Storage with AES-GCM encryption.
 Provides key-value storage and encrypted file storage with full web compatibility.
 Heavy crypto/JSON/base64 work runs in background isolates to keep your UI smooth.

+**NEW in v2.3.0**: Custom boxes support for multi-tenant applications and data isolation!

 **NEW in v2.2.0**: FreeRASP integration brings optional jailbreak protection and runtime security monitoring!

 ### Migration Benefits